What Not to Say to Someone Grieving Here are 16 Simple Tips

 Your Turn

 Did you learn what not to say to someone grieving?
 What You Should Say Instead: I’m so sorry you’re hurting.
 Offer a hug and lend a friendly ear to listen if they want to talk.
 You can also say I’m so sorry for your loss.
-How can I be praying for you?
+How can I pray for you?
 Is there anything specific I can be in prayer for to help you get through this?

 Like this post?
 Use the icons below to share it!